abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

-    Defines the place where table row links (Edit, Copy, Delete) would be put when tables contents are displayed (you may have them displayed at the left side, right side, both sides or nowhere). "left" and "right" are parsed as "top" and "bottom" with vertical display mode.
+    Defines the place where table row links (Edit, Copy, Delete) would be put when tables contents are displayed (you may have them displayed at the left side, right side, both sides or nowhere).

-.. config:option:: $cfg['DefaultDisplay']
+.. config:option:: $cfg['RowActionLinksWithoutUnique']

-    :type: string
+    :type: boolean
-    :default: ``'horizonta'``
+    :default: false

-    There are 3 display modes: horizontal, horizontalflipped and vertical.
+    Defines whether to show row links (Edit, Copy, Delete) and checkboxes for multiple row operations even when the selection does not have a unique key.
-    Define which one is displayed by default.
-The first mode displays each row on a horizontal line, the second rotates the headers by 90 degrees, so you can use descriptive headers even though columns only contain small values and still print them out.
-The vertical mode sorts each row on a vertical lineup.
+    Using row actions in the absence of a unique key may result in different/more rows being affected since there is no guaranteed way to select the exact row(s).

 .. config:option:: $cfg['RememberSorting']